There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 This small brown beetle feeds on many types of plants but is attracted to strawberries, hence its name.
 If you are concerned about these beetles being in your garden, there are a few things you can do.

-First, make sure that weeds are properly removed from around your plants so that there is not an overgrowth of them near your crops.
+First, ensure that weeds are properly removed from around your plants so that there is no overgrowth near your crops.

-Second, ensure you regularly water your plants and fertilize them with organic material.
+Second, ensure you regularly water and fertilize your plants with organic material.

-Third, if it becomes necessary to use pesticides, then be sure that they are organic and labeled for use on food crops.
+Third, if pesticides are necessary, ensure they are organic and labeled for use on food crops.

 44. Strawberry Root Weevil